Faauli/Discord-Bot/README.md

 # Discord Bot

 A simple Discord bot built with Python using the `py-cord` library.
-This bot can perform various tasks on your Discord server.

 ## Features